Basic Policy for Environmental Risk Management

-We carry out general chemical substance education for employees, with the aim of making participants aware of the possibility of accidents or environmental pollution through mishandling even of everyday chemicals, and ensuring that they understand ways of reducing these risks.
+Advantest is providing its domestic employees with general chemical substance education, with the aim of making them aware of the risks of accidents or environmental pollution as a result of mishandling even everyday chemicals, and ensuring that they understand ways of reducing these risks.
 For employees who use chemical substances every day, we conduct a more practical specialist education every year through e-learning, from the perspective of awareness of dangers and safe handling.

 In this program we explain things simply, using examples of accidents, regarding chemical substances regulated under the main laws such as poisons, deleterious substances, organic solvents, specific chemical substances, hazardous materials covered by the Fire Services Law, etc.

 In fiscal 2018 we conducted general education for all new employees and specialist training for 604 employees who handle chemical substances.

 - The danger of chemical substances (effects on the human body)

 - The importance of safety training for chemical handlers